 Extra Tallinn transport tip: You can take the no. 4 tram from the airport to the city center.
 Uber also is available in Tallinn and is very reasonable in price too.

-Riding the trams – a budget-friendly way when visiting Tallinn
+Riding the trams — a budget-friendly way of exploring Tallinn

 Maybe it was the restaurants we chose, but we found that some places in Tallinn Old Town closed quite early.
 For dinner one night, we went to Farm, a popular local restaurant in the center.